carrieskaggs3-blip/3302-Escape-Room-W1D2/README.md

-# NUT 3302 Week 1 Day 2 Streamlit Escape Room + Faculty Dashboard
+# NUR 3302 Week 1 Day 2 Streamlit Escape Room + Faculty Dashboard

 This package contains the student escape room and a password-protected faculty dashboard in the same Streamlit app.